btemplep/authzee/docs/sdks.md

 # Official Authzee SDKs

-Authzee SDKs come in many languages, and the official ones offer the same general API's and architecture.
+Authzee official SDKs offer the same general API's and architecture.
 This makes it easier to switch languages by standardizing SDK patterns, and still leave room for language specific functionality and syntax.

 They offer a flexible and scalable general purpose interface, but they are opinionated in their APIs.